filviu/blog/content/posts/2010/2010-10-13-close-the-now-playing-widget-in-kde4.md

   - widget

 ---
-I&#8217;ve lost a good 5 minutes trying to close the damn Now Playing Widget in KDE 4 You&#8217;ll be happy to know that even with &#8220;widgets unlocked&#8221; the damn X button only works if **amarok (or probably another player) is running**
+I've lost a good 5 minutes trying to close the damn Now Playing Widget in KDE 4 You'll be happy to know that even with "widgets unlocked" the damn X button only works if **amarok (or probably another player) is running**

 Is it me or is this plain wrong ?